 Watch This Video About the “What Ifs?” after a Car Accident

 If you have been involved in a Car Accident in Arizona, you might be confused and not sure what to do next.
-Rest assured Cantor Crane is here to help in your time of need.
+Rest assured Cantor Injury Lawyers is here to help in your time of need.
 Below are some questions you might have after being a victim of a motor vehicle accident.

 Have You Been Involved in a Car Accident?
 Speak to a Car Accident Lawyer Before You Make Any Statements

 – “What if I did not tell the officer that I was in pain?”

 Adrenaline and stress that can result from a sudden accident may often mask the fact you are injured.
 Once these effects wear off however, you may start to feel the full extent of your injuries.
 As a result, you might have told the officer that you are not in pain at the time.
 If you tell the officer “I am not injured and you do not need to call an ambulance”, the officer will check a box on the report indicating your injuries were “level one”, meaning “no injury”.
 This is a common scenario but should not decrease your chances of an insurance claim.

 – “What if the next day I could barely move; can I still make a claim for my injuries?”

 If you feel pain a day, or several days, following the accident, it is not too late to file a claim.
 This reaction is normal for the body to not recognize injury symptoms until hours, even days, after an accident.
 Therefore, telling the police officer that “you feel fine” is not an obstacle in your claim, and can be dismissed.
 Emergency rooms often instruct victims of this exact scenario, giving patients information to identify indicators that their injuries are worsening.